publicBugi/RISC-V-Simulator/README.md

 # RISC-V32IM Simulator
 As part of Course 01255 "Computer Architecture And Engineering" at the Technical University of Denmark the final project consists of building a RISC-V simulator.
 This simulator consists of a commandline interface and a visual debugger built with the ncurses library, currently capable of running RISC-V compiled software supporting the base integer set and the multiplication and divison extension.

+## Prerequisites
+The simulator uses the ncurses library for the visual debugger.
+The ncurses library is default most linux/unix systems, although I have not been able to test it on any other platform.

 ## Getting Started
 To get started with the simulator on your local machine, simply pull a copy of the repository and compile the project using the provided makefile.